 Rock Improvement League

 Friends of Stanley Institute evolved from the Rock Improvement League, which William Kiah, a former teacher at the school, organized in 1966 to help preserve the building.
 He also led the effort to have the structure named to the National Register of Historic Places.

-“If it wasn’t for Mr. Kiah, this building might not still be here,” said Herschel Johnson, president of the Friends of the Stanley Institute.
+“If it wasn’t for Mr. Kiah, this building might not still be here,” said Herschel Johnson, president of the Friends of the Stanley Institute, who passed away in fall 2021.
 “It was in fairly good shape when we started our work.”